Child Status Protection Act (CSPA)

 Sought to Acquire Requirement

-In order to benefit from CSPA as a family preference (including VAWA), employment-based preference, or DV applicant, you must seek to acquire lawful permanent resident status within 1 year of a visa becoming available to you.
+In order to benefit from CSPA as a family preference (including VAWA self-petition), employment-based preference, or DV applicant, you must seek to acquire lawful permanent resident status within 1 year of when a visa becoming available to you for filing an adjustment of status application.
 This is referred to as the “sought to acquire” requirement.

 You may satisfy this requirement by: